HardlyDifficult/Tutorials/Quaternions.md

 ### 2.1) About Axis-Angle

 Another way of representing rotations is Axis-Angle.
-This approach defines an axis for rotating around and the angle defining how much to rotate.
+This approach defines an axis to rotate around and the angle defining how much to rotate.

 Here is a simple example where we are rotating around the X axis only.
 When the axis is one of the world axes like this, the angle is equivalent to an Euler angle.